Troubleshooting Custom Scripts

 You don't need to create world-writable files or directories.

-Our servers set the sender address to an address based on your domain name with @tigertech.net added to the end, unless you specify a particular address in your Web script.
+Our servers set the sender address to an address based on your domain name with @tigertech-hosted-site.net added to the end, unless you specify a particular address in your web script or our control panel.

 Explains how to debug Perl scripts, including getting the output of warn() and die() messages.